Battle of Antietam: Opening assaults on the Sunken Road

 Reinforcements were arriving on both sides, and by 10:30 a.m.
-Robert E. Lee sent his final reserve division—some 3,400 men under Maj.
-Gen. Richard H. Anderson—to bolster Hill's line and extend it to the right, preparing an attack that would envelop French's left flank.
-But at the same time, the 4,000 men of Maj.
-Gen. Israel B. Richardson's division arrived on French's left.
+Robert E. Lee sent his final reserve division—some 3,400 men under Major General Richard H. Anderson—to bolster Hill's line and extend it to the right, preparing an attack that would envelop French's left flank.
+But at the same time, the 4,000 men of Major General Israel B. Richardson's division arrived on French's left.
 This was the last of Sumner's three divisions, which had been held up in the rear by McClellan as he organized his reserve forces.
-Richardson's fresh troops struck the first blow.

-Leading off the fourth attack of the day against the sunken road was the Irish Brigade of Brig.
-Gen. Thomas F. Meagher.
+Leading off the fourth attack of the day against the sunken road was the Irish Brigade of Brigadier General Thomas F. Meagher.
 As they advanced with emerald green flags snapping in the breeze, a regimental chaplain, Father William Corby, rode back and forth across the front of the formation shouting words of conditional absolution prescribed by the Roman Catholic Church for those who were about to die.
-(Corby would later perform a similar service at Gettysburg in 1863.)
 The mostly Irish immigrants lost 540 men to heavy volleys before they were ordered to withdraw.

-Gen. Richardson personally dispatched the brigade of Brig.
-Gen. John C. Caldwell into battle around noon (after being told that Caldwell was in the rear, behind a haystack), and finally the tide turned.
-Anderson's Confederate division had been little help to the defenders after Gen. Anderson was wounded early in the fighting.
-Other key leaders were lost as well, including George B. Anderson (no relation; Anderson's successor, Col. Charles C. Tew of the 2nd North Carolina, was killed minutes after assuming command) and Col. John B. Gordon of the 6th Alabama.
-(Gordon received 5 serious wounds in the fight, twice in his right leg, twice in the left arm, and once in the face.
-He lay unconscious, face down in his cap, and later told colleagues that he should have smothered in his own blood, except for the act of an unidentified Yankee, who had earlier shot a hole in his cap, which allowed the blood to drain.)
-Rodes was wounded in the thigh but was still on the field.
-These losses contributed directly to the confusion of the following events.
+General Richardson personally dispatched the brigade of Brigadier General John C. Caldwell into battle around noon (after being told that Caldwell was in the rear, behind a haystack), and finally the tide turned.
+Anderson's Confederate division had been little help to the defenders after General Anderson was wounded early in the fighting.
+Other key leaders were lost as well, including George B. Anderson (no relation; Anderson's successor, Colonel Charles C. Tew of the 2nd North Carolina, was killed minutes after assuming command) and Colonel John B. Gordon of the 6th Alabama.
+The Confederate command structure was becoming disorganized.